VoxeLibre/VoxeLibre/CONTRIBUTING.md

 multiple languages at the same time in one PR.

 #### Crediting
-Asset contributions will be credited in their own respective sections in CREDITS.md.
+Translation contributions will be credited in their own in CREDITS.md.
 If you have commited the results yourself, you will also be credited in the Contributors section.

 ### Profiling
 If you own a server, a great way to help us improve MineClone2's code